CompNet/Influence/README.md

 ## Organization
 The project is composed of the following folders:
+* `data_collect` : JAVA programs related the crawling - to get Twitter and Klout data
+ * `Main.java` : allows to obtain features related to a Twitter profile
+ * `MainGetTweets.java` : allows to obtain tweets posted by users
 * `preprocessing`: programs related to the preparation of the data.
  * `format_trec.pl`: convert the RepLab data to the TREC format.
  * `net-extraction.R`: extracts the cooccurrence networks based on a collection of documents, each one corresponding to all the tweets published by a user (*User-as-Document* approach).
 The script also computes the vector features based on topological centrality measures, through the `igraph` library.